External Authorization

 • Deploy test workloads:

-This task uses two workloads, httpbin and sleep, both deployed in namespace foo.
+This task uses two workloads, httpbin and curl, both deployed in namespace foo.
 Both workloads run with an Envoy proxy sidecar.
 Deploy the foo namespace and workloads with the following command:

 ZipZip